-You can find some tips how to create one here.
+It’s best to start by learning how to create a strong password.
 Also, make sure the answer to your security question is unique and something hackers couldn’t guess easily.

 3. Always sign out after a browsing session, especially when you use public computers.

 In case you notice any suspicious logins, click on Sign out all other Gmail web sessions by going to “Details” at the very bottom of your Gmail inbox page and change your password immediately.
 It also lets you sign out of sessions you accidentally left open.

 4. Always make sure any email you receive comes from a legitimate sender.